On the Lyapunov spectrum of relative transfer operators: Introduction: Basic definitions and statement of the results

 Observe that the importance of the theorem stems from its relation to continuity of the Lyapunov exponents.
 In order to do so, recall that a dominated splitting automatically is continuous (see, e.g., § 2 in \cite{BV}).
-In particular, $E^{<0}_M$ always is a continuous bundle and, if the Lyapunov spectrum of $S \in \mathcal{R}$ contains at least three points, then also the Oseledets splitting is continuous.
-Furthermore, in this situation the assignment of the Lyapunov exponent to a point is globally defined and varies continuously with respect to the base point.
-However, if the Lyapunov spectrum only contains two points, then nothing can be said about continuity.
-It only follows from Oseledets' theorem that the Lyapunov exponent for elements of $E^{<0}_M$ is $\mu$-almost surely constant.
+In particular, $E^{<\lambda_1}_M$ always is a continuous bundle and, if the Lyapunov spectrum contains at least three points, then also the Oseledets splitting is continuous.
+In particular, the assignment of the Lyapunov exponent to a point is globally defined and varies continuously with respect to the base point.
+However, if the spectrum only contains two points, then the second Lyapunov exponent might only exist almost everywhere.

-Furthermore, our main theorem is applicable to relative Ruelle operators given by continuous fibred systems.
-That is, for piecewise affine transformations of $\mathcal{S}^1$, we obtain in proposition \ref{prop:application_to_fibred_systems}, that the action of the relative Ruelle operator restricted to locally constant functions always admits a dominated splitting.
-This might be compared with the random Perron-Ruelle-Frobenius theorem in \cite{BG} which in our terminology states that, for aperiodic cocycles, $\dim E^0 =1$ and $E^{<\lambda}$ is a uniformly contracting bundle.

-The idea of proof is to employ the dichotomy in \cite{BV} for a factor, that is for normal cocycles as introduced below, and then lift the dominated splitting to the original system.
-Note that it is necessary to consider these cocycles since $\mathcal{S}$ is not accessible.
+The main ingredients of the proof are Theorem A above and Theorem C below.
+Namely, $E_x^{\lambda_1}= \{ th_x :t \in \R\}$ and the dominated splitting property of $E^{\lambda_1}_M \oplus E^{<\lambda_1}_M$ are consequences of Theorem A. Furthermore, the continuity of the families $\{h_x\}$ and $\{\rho_x\}$ give rise to a continuous conjugation of $\{\mathcal{L}_x\}$ to a family of positive operators who leave invariant the constant function $\mathbf{1}$.
+Hence, in order to obtain the dichotomy concerning the continuity of Lyapunov exponents, it is necessary to make use of the result of Bochi and Viana in \cite{BV} that a linear cocycle with values in an accessible group generically either has a trivial Lyapunov spectrum or the Oseledets splitting is dominated (for accessibility and the Bochi-Viana result, see Definition \ref{def:accessible} and Lemma \ref{corollaryBV} below).
+We obtain the following result for the semigroup of stochastic matrices

+\textbf{Theorem C.} \textit{ If $n \geq 2$, then there exists a residual subset $\mathcal{R}\subset C^0(M,\mathcal{S}^n)$ with the following properties.
+For all $S\in\mathcal{R}$, $\dim E^0_M =1$ and the splitting $E^0_M \oplus E^{<0}_M$ is dominated.
+Furthermore, we either have that \begin{enumerate} \item the Lyapunov spectrum of $S$ contains two points, or \item the Lyapunov spectrum of $S$ contains at least three points and the Oseledets subbundles define a dominated splitting. \end{enumerate}}

+The ideia of proof is to consider the induced action of a given $S$ on $E^{<0}_M$ and show that this action is close to an action with values in an accessible group.
+It is worth noting, that the main argument for this, Lemma \ref{lemma:projective_equality} below, seems to be optimal since the method of proof does not leave much flexibility for improvements.